-Want to learn more about managing International Voice Dialing Permissions on your Twilio account?
-Need to make outbound calls outside of the U.S, and want to select the regions and countries you’ll allow to protect your account from high-cost routes and potential fraud?
+Want to learn more about managing International Voice Dialing Permissions on your Twilio project?
+Need to make outbound calls outside of the U.S, and want to select the regions and countries you’ll allow to protect your project from high-cost routes and potential fraud?

 On this page, we’ve pulled together answers to our Partners’ most frequently asked questions about the International Voice Dialing Permissions feature at Twilio.

 What are International Voice Dialing Permissions?

 You can use Twilio to place outbound calls globally.
 While you can reach many countries with Twilio right out of the box, International Voice Dialing Permissions will allow you to make outbound voice calls to nearly anywhere in the world.